HCPSS/schoolsites-help/_posts/2014-07-15-changing-staff.md

 ## Editing the School Staff List

 Your site should already have a School Staff page with all staff members listed.
 School administrators are also listed on your "about" page.
-Updating that information will be covered at the end of this topic.
+Updating your administrator's information will be covered at the end of this topic.

-To change a staff member, click on the "Our Staff" menu item and then "edit".
+To change a staff member from your dashboard, go to the "arrange and manage lists" section.

 ![staff edit](/schoolsites-help/images/staff/our-staff-edit.png)

 All departments should be listed.
 Click on "edit" next to the department where a staff member change is needed.
 ![edit department](/schoolsites-help/images/staff/edit-department.png)

-All departments should be listed.
-Click on "edit" next to the department where a staff member change is needed.

 ## Adding a new staff member